drugis/addis-core/README.md

-TrialVerse
+Trialverse
 ==========

-The TrialVerse repository is currently home to a number of prototyping efforts for the ADDIS 2 project, all relating to how the structured database of clinical trials will be set up:
+The Trialverse repository is currently home to a number of prototyping efforts for the ADDIS 2 project, all relating to how the structured database of clinical trials will be set up: